Knowing how to stick to journaling is important for several reasons, as it can have a profound impact on various aspects of your life:

 Cultivating Consistency: A Guide to Making Journaling a Lifelong Habit

-In today’s guide, we delve deep into the art and science of sticking to journaling, transforming it from a fleeting interest into a robust pillar of your daily routine.
+In today’s guide, we delve deep into the art and science of sticking to journaling, transforming it from a fleeting chore into a valuable practice in your daily routine.

 1. Start Small and Allow The Habit to Form.

 You can start journaling just by doing a line per day, you can do this in any journal or your bullet journal.

 Don’t give yourself too much to do, and don’t feel pressured to use it daily.

 Just by writing down one particular thing, whether it’s something that you are thankful for or something that happened throughout your day, just constrain yourself to one line per day.

 If you’re nervous about starting a journaling habit or you get overwhelmed by feeling like you have to write 10 pages day and night, one line per day is a great place to start because it’s such a low barrier to entry.

 Remember, journaling is not about being perfect, it’s about making the best effort possible and seeing improvement over time!